RcKeller/masks-newgeneration-unofficial/resources/INSTRUCTIONS.md

 - Proving "Aid" via the new Aid button should play the following in chat: @UUID[Compendium.masks-newgeneration-unofficial.moves.H7mJLUYVlQ3ZPGHK]{Aid a Teammate}
 - Move the Team point HUD functionality into the "Team" card in the turncard row.
 - Clicking content on a card which changes the state of it temporarily should not make the css animation un-zoom and re-zoom on the card.
+- The Team card in the turncard row isn't even visible to anybody!!
+And I'm pretty sure it's not wired properly.
+Review team.mjs to see how we manage team points and adjust accordingly.
+If there is a better way to manage tracking team, please implement that, but know that the current strategy of tracking it via a journal entry was a workaround to permissions issues before since players could not edit global values.

 - Take some time to remove any cruft from the styles for #masks-turncards.
 A lot of them have been made redundant or could be refactored.
 However, don't break some of the nice things we have like the animations on hover, etc.